Wesbest/KubernetesForEveryone/README.md

 In my example you can see there are still three pods running, how is that possible?
 We have deleted a pod, but we have stated that the desired amount of the pods should be 3.
 Kubernetes have automatically created a new pod.
 Above you can see a new pod has been created 24s ago while the other 2 were created 2m ago.
 &nbsp;

 So how do we reduce the amounts of pods then?
-We will have to scale the deployment.
-We are now scaling down the deployment to 2 pods.
-This will be a permanent change, unless we late specify a different amount of pods.
+We will have to scale the replicaset.
+We are going to scale down the deployment to 2 pods.
+This will be a permanent change, unless we late adjust the desired amount again.

 ```bash
 kubectl scale deployments kubern8sdemo --replicas=2